-- Once the application and interview process has been completed, interns will be matched with hosting agencies based on interests, skills, needs, desired learning experiences, geographic location and transportation limitations among other considerations.
-The prospective host agency will be notified of the prospective Intern who will contact the agency to discuss the specifics of the position including scheduling, expectations, etc. At this time the host agency should conduct their own interview, either in person or by phone.
+- Once the application and interview process have been completed, interns will be matched with hosting agencies based on interests, skills, needs, desired learning experiences, geographic location and transportation limitations among other considerations.
+The prospective host agency will be notified of the prospective intern who will contact the agency to discuss the specifics of the position including scheduling, expectations, etc. At this time the host agency should conduct their own interview, either in person or by phone.
 The agency either accepts or rejects the intern candidate after the interview.

 What about CORI checks?

 What are the responsibilities of a host agency/supervisor?

 The host agency is expected to: